CbCR mandate for UAE Ministry of Finance – It’s the time!

 What needs to be done?

 The content and format of CbC reports are in line with the guidance issued by the OECD.
 This includes a bundle of financial data relating to revenue, profits/losses before income tax, income tax paid, income tax accumulated, disclosed capital, total earnings, employee numbers, and tangible assets.
-MNEs are also required to declare business details with respect to each jurisdiction in which the MNE operates.
+MNEs must also declare business details concerning each jurisdiction in which the MNE operates.

 To learn more about our expertise and to understand how we can be of help to you, contact us at firstname.lastname@example.org